If you are like most eCommerce entrepreneurs we talk to, you know you need to hire a bookkeeper, but you struggle with how to get started.

 Not to mention, make sure to ask how they normally communicate with their clients.
 Then, make their style meshes with your team? .

 For instance, if you prefer detailed Loom videos that you consume at your own time and your bookkeeper is used to picking up the phone every time they need something from you, this can create problems down the line.

 6. What can you expect around delivery and response times?

 A common complaint about bookkeepers is that they can be slow to respond to emails and that the bookkeeping isn’t completed to a set schedule.

 Ask about what you can expect each week / month from them and what the expected response times are you to your questions.

-Here at Bean Ninjas we are currently focused on streamlining our operations in order to improve our response times.
+Here at Bean Ninjas we streamlined our operations in order to improve our response times.

 Related reading: Top 7 Bookkeeping Frustrations For Business Owners

-7. Are you hiring the bookkeeper directly or working with a bookkeeping business?
+7. Are you hiring the bookkeeper directly or working with a full-service accounting firm?

-Hiring a bookkeeping business rather than an individual bookkeeper helps spread the risk.
-However with a bookkeeping team it is likely that the person you are scoping out the bookkeeping job with will be different to the team member who does your processing.
+Hiring an accounting firm rather than a virtual bookkeeper helps spread the risk.
+However, with a bookkeeping team, it is likely that the person you are scoping out the bookkeeping job will be different from the team member who does your processing.